Vasectomy

 • Sperm granuloma: A sperm granuloma is a small, painful lump that can form if sperm leaks out of the vas deferens and into the surrounding tissue.

 • Failed vasectomy: There is a very small risk that the vasectomy may not be effective in preventing pregnancy.
 This can occur if the vas deferens grows back together or if sperm are able to bypass the blockage and be released.
+The chance of an early failure (before 3 months) is 1/200, and the chance of a late failure (after 3 months) is 1/2000.

 Are there any after-effects?